blopker/Clients/README.md

 About
 =====
 Clients is a webapp to serve files to your clients.
 Clients allows you to make seperate accounts, each with its own root folder, for each client.
-You clients can then log in and see your work.
+Your clients can then log in and see your work.
 No FTP, no SFTP, just easy HTTP.

 Install
 =======